fjaderboll/pytradfri-rest/README.md

 Use **Swagger UI** to view all available endpoints.

 ## Setup
-Below is tested on Raspbian (stretch) and LinuxMint (tessa), but should work in all similar environments.
+Below is tested on Raspbian (stretch) and Linux Mint 20.3 (Una), but should work in all similar environments.

 ### With docker
 Install Docker first if you haven't: